jeremyButtler/alnSeq/updateLog.md

 # TODO or to fix list

+- Fix the twobit Hirschberg and memory efficent Waterman.
+- Fix the query/ref scans.
 - Vector support for memory efficient Waterman and Hirschberg.
 - Add in a match matrix.
 Currently I am using a switch